couchbasecloud/terraform-provider-couchbase-capella/docs/index.md

 }
 ```

-Alternatively, if you would like to set environment variables locally on your system (as opposed to using terraform.template.tfvars), preface them with `TF_VAR_`.
+Alternatively, if you would like to set environment variables locally on your system (as opposed to using terraform.template.tfvars file), preface them with `TF_VAR_`.
 Terraform will then apply them your .terraformrc file on running `terraform apply`.
 For example:
 ```bash